pw4rn3r/ECE382/labs/compex1/index.md

 - Run the exe - it might warn you about McAfee running, just ignore that.
 - Accept the terms of the license agreement and click Next.
 - I accepted the default install folder since I don't have an existing Eclipse installation - modify the path to suit your needs and click Next.
-- On the "Processor Support" screen, select MSP430 Low Power MCUs and click Next.
+- On the "Processor Support" screen, select MSP430 Low Power MCUs and the TI MSP430 Compiler and then click Next.
 - On the "Select Debug Probe" screen, accept the default selections and click Next.
 - On the "App Center" screen, select MSP430 GCC and click Finish.